makise-homura/kexec-e2k/README.md

 By default, all options are enabled, so all the targets are built.

+Also, you may specify `-Dstatic=enabled` if you wish to build static binaries.

 ## Build requirements

 * `<limits.h>` should have `PATH_MAX` defined.